ExpRobLab/Assignment2_bundle/README.md

 - [x] Created one (or more, if needed) ROS2 packages that implement the requested behavior;
 - [x] Published the new package on your own repository;
 - [x] Created a comprehensive ReadMe;
-- [ ] Added a video to your ReadMe, showing the behaviour of owr code:
-  - [ ]  Added a video to your ReadMe, showing the behaviour of owr code with real robot.
+- [x] Added a video to your ReadMe, showing the behaviour of our code.

 ## Installation and configuration – bundle workspace